Mohamed Shelbaya is a partner in the International Arbitration practice.

 - An African petrochemical company in a dispute with a North American company.
 The dispute arises from a Marketing and Off-Take Agreement governed by English law.
 The contract provides for ICC arbitration in Paris.
-Approximately $1.5 billion are at stake.
+Approximately $1.5 billion is at stake.